 - Record results with school using this link – https://forms.gle/JpBKwYwtYsdK29P48

 Should your child test positive, please inform the school in the usual manner via their HOH or [email protected] You will be expected to book a PCR lab test to confirm this positive result.
-If the PCR test is negative you do not need to continue with self isolation.
-If positive you will continue to isolation for 10 days from the day after your positive Lateral Flow test.
+If the PCR test is negative you do not need to continue with self isolation. (see PHE stay at home guidance)

 If you get a void result please take another test.
 If the second test result is void please book a PCR test.
 You must log the outcome of the void result to the NHS using the link above.